binaryguardia/cyart-vapt-team/Week-2/06-Capstone-Full-VAPT.md

 The vulnerability poses a significant risk to confidentiality and integrity due to improper input validation.
 Immediate remediation is recommended, including the use of prepared statements, proper input sanitization, and regular security testing.
 A follow-up scan should be conducted after applying fixes to ensure the vulnerability has been fully mitigated.

-## Non-Technical Summary (100 words)
+## Non-Technical Summary
-Critical vulnerabilities were identified that allow attackers to access sensitive data...
+Critical security vulnerabilities were identified during the assessment that could allow attackers to access sensitive application data without authorization.
+The most significant issue was a weakness in how the application handles user input, which enabled unauthorized interaction with the backend database.
+If exploited by a malicious actor, this vulnerability could result in data theft, data manipulation, or disruption of normal application functionality.
+No destructive actions were performed during testing; however, the findings demonstrate a high risk to the organization if left unaddressed.
+It is strongly recommended to apply secure coding practices, fix identified weaknesses, and conduct regular security testing to reduce the risk of future attacks.